PollsterAudit/chartjs-plugin-regression/README.md

     plugins: {
       regressionTrendline: {
         enabled: true,
+        hidden: false, // when set, overrides the dataset hidden flag
         type: 'local', // or 'linear', 'exponential', 'logarithmic', 'power', 'polynomial'
         span: 0.5,     // Only applies for 'local'
         degree: 2,     // Only applies for 'local' or 'polynomial'